Mesophotic and Deep Benthic Communities

 The four MDBC projects are:

-• Mapping, Ground-Truthing, and Predictive Habitat Modeling: Data collected by this project provides crucial information about the abundance, distribution, and locations of mesophotic and deep benthic communities in the Gulf of Mexico and helps identify areas for restoration, protection, and management.
+• Mapping, Ground-Truthing, and Predictive Habitat Modeling: Data collected by this project provides crucial information about the abundance, distribution, and locations of mesophotic and deep benthic communities in the region and helps identify areas for restoration, protection, and management.

 • Habitat Assessment and Evaluation: Habitat assessment provides information on environmental conditions to inform understanding of structure, function, and changes to habitats over time, natural recovery trajectories, and the effects of restoration efforts in context.